-Once again, neighbors and friends joined us in the Lyndhurst Rose Garden on June 4.
-It was a day for enjoying the live chamber music by the Harp Consort, the homemade cookies — and all the magnificent roses — plus gardening advice from Garden Club experts.
+Once again, we invite the whole community to join us in the Lyndhurst Rose Garden on June 3.
+It will be a day for enjoying live chamber music by the Harp Consort, the homemade cookies — and all the magnificent roses — plus gardening advice from Garden Club experts.

 • Fabulous roses in bloom.

 • Free and fun for the whole family!

 “And now at last we have a chance to catch our breath, and really stop and smell the roses at the annual Rose Day at Lyndhurst, home to one of our very favorite rose gardens in the whole Hudson Valley,” wrote Bill Cary in an article in The Journal News last Friday, in which he named the Rose Garden at Lyndhurst “one of the ten gardens not to be missed this summer.”

 Sunday was an almost-perfect early summer day, and a record crowd of hundreds of people enjoyed an afternoon of observing, learning about, and photographing roses while they listened to live chamber and choral music, sipped punch, munched on cookies, and just relaxed.
 Rose experts from the Garden Club explained the finer points of planting, caring for and pruning many varieties of roses.

 The Rose Garden, tended by members of the Garden Club, is on the grounds of Lyndhurst, a 67-acre National Trust for Historic Preservation property on the Hudson River.
 It is open to the public, free of charge, daily from dawn to dusk.
 Rose Day is an annual event, the first Sunday in June.